Sex Is Comedy: Reception

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 68% based on reviews from 47 critics, with an average rating of 6.3/10.
 On Metacritic, the film has a weighted average score of 63 out of 100, based on 24 critics, indicating "generally favorable reviews".

 Nev Pierce of BBC praised the direction by Catherine Breillat, writing "[She] does effectively capture the 'hurry up and wait' atmosphere of a film set, and draws excellent performances from all involved".

-Ed Gonzalez of Slant Magazine called the film an "ego trip", while Roger Ebert of the Chicago Sun-Times said that he is not sure "what it's really about, or how to get there".
+Ed Gonzalez of Slant Magazine called the film an "ego trip", while Roger Ebert of the Chicago Sun-Times said that the film is not sure "what it's really about, or how to get there", giving it 2 and a half stars out of 4.

 According to John Anderson of the Chicago Tribune "It may be impossible ever to watch a sex scene again after seeing Catherine Breillat's Sex Is Comedy.
 And that may precisely be the point".

 In a review for The A.V.
 Club, Scott Tobias wrote, "Sex Is Comedy triumphs mostly in laying out the specific mechanics of a love scene", while Ruthe Stein of San Francisco Chronicle criticized the film for being "[a]nnoying, soporific and, despite its title, singularly humorless".